SypherEngine/SypherEngine/README.md

 After downloading the source, build the engine, using `mvn clean package`.

+#### Don't want to build it yourself?
+There is a pre-built binary of SypherEngine in the releases tab.

 Add it to your project classpath to start developing!

 <h1 align="center">👋 SypherEngine HelloWorld 👋</h1>